cs124/labs/Lab3_InformationRetrieval.md

 2. Which document is returned for the two-word query, “apple phone”, and what is the cosine?
 (Hint: you should only have to change one cell in your spreadsheet to get the new answer.)

 Search engines commonly track our queries in order to personalize search results and maximize relevance.
 However, they frequently do this without us knowing.
-For the following three questions, write your answers down and be prepared to discuss.
-Be prepared to share your answers in class.
+For the following three questions, write your answers down and be prepared to share.

 3. What are the potential benefits and risks of personalized searches?

 4. Are there certain kinds of data that are OK for search engines to use?
-If so, what are they, and why is it ok for search engines to use them?
+If so, what are they, and why is it OK for search engines to use them?
 What is the limit to the kinds of data that search engines should be allowed to use to personalize our searches?

 5. Some search engines allow users to make private searches by not recording user queries or tracking users at all (e.g., DuckDuckGo).
 What are the potential benefits, limitations, and consequences of these private search engines?